laranzu/MCastBots/README.md

 than being the one who has to _test_ the new products.)

 The bots all share a common multicast group address, which is also used by the supervisor program.
-For testing, you can run everything on a single host with address 127.0.0.1

-IMPORTANT: the Fedora/RedHat/CentOS firewalld blocks incoming multicast, so the bots and supervisor can send but never receive anything :-( I had to
+IMPORTANT: the Fedora/RedHat/CentOS firewalld blocks incoming multicast, so the bots and supervisor can send but never receive anything :-( I had to shut down my firewall during testing.

-    `systemctl stop firewalld`
+For testing, you can run everything on a single host with address 127.0.0.1.
-during testing.
+Everybody can send, but only the last program started will receive.

 #### Running bot

 Written as a Python package, so run with `python -m DNABot` from parent directory.
+Bots are not interactive.

 To run from somewhere else, `export PYTHONPATH="/full/path/to/ASD0231324_247950` first.
 Since this is a Python module rather than a program, don't forget to clear